Planning your start

 Information from the Swedish Tax Agency

-The Swedish Tax Agency have lectures in English that will help you prepare for the registration of your business.
+The Swedish Tax Agency have some information meetings in English.
+You can find a list of all meetings under the heading Informationsträff.
+Choose New business in Sweden - information meeting in English.
+This lecture will help you prepare for the registration of your business.

 Responsible: Swedish Agency for Economic and Regional Growth